sunshine-attack/griffin.mvccontrib/README.markdown

 * Base structure for JSON responses to allow integration between different plugins.
 * Web-based administration

-Read the wiki for a more detailed introduction.

 ### Usage
 To localize text in your Razor Views, use the `@T("text")` alias method:
 ```html